-Vomiting is unpleasant but normally isn't harmful.
-Ongoing vomiting can lead to dehydration, so ensuring your child gets enough fluids is important.
+Vomiting (throwing up) is unpleasant but normally isn't harmful.
+Ongoing vomiting can lead to dehydration, so ensuring your child gets enough fluid is important.

 |Call 111 for an ambulance or go to your nearest A&E department immediately if your child is vomiting and: